aaspeel/aaspeel.github.io/_pages/phd_thesis.md

 #### Safety

-The safety constraint is not convex with respect to the controller gains $K_{(t,\tau)}$.
+The safety constraint is not convex with respect to the controller gains \\(K_{(t,\tau)}\\).
 However, using the Youla parameterization allows one to rewrite the constraint linearly in terms of the Youla parameter (assuming safety and noise sets are polytopes).

 #### Budget